cfe-lab/stocky/README.md

 ## Quick Start
 1. **Prerequisites:** In order to build and compile Stocky, you will need a (linux) computer with the following installed:
   - docker
+  - a web browser such as firefox.
   - the GNU make program

-  - a web browser such as firefox.
+  The above requirements are sufficient for deploying the program without change.
+  Note that the requirement for make is not strict, as the required commands in the Makefile could be extracted from it and issued directly.
+  If you wish to develop the project, i.e. edit the source code and see the effect of these changes, then some further system requirements must be met.
+  See section [Code Development](#code-development) for more details.

-2. **Build the docker image:** Once you have copied the source code from github, perform a `cd stockygit/stocky-devel`.
+2. **Build the docker image:** Once you have copied the source code from github
+     - perform a `cd stockygit/stocky-devel/stocky/static`.
+ 	   The stocky server loads an image called `lablogo.png` from this directory.
+	   A `sample_logo.png` file is provided if you have none yourself:
+	   ```
+	   cp sample_logo.png  lablogo.png
+	   ```
+	 - cd into `stockygit/stocky-devel`: `cd ../../`
 	   This directory contains a Makefile.
 Run `make` to get a menu of options:
    ```
    Available targets:
    help:     This Makefile can be used to build and run the stocky docker images.